February 13, 2020

 Update from the Port on the coronavirus response and guidance to travelers.

-With the launch of the SEA Visitor Pass program that provides access to the secure side of the airport for people who aren’t flying, we have a few good ideas on what to do.
-Share your ideas and experiences on social media at #SEAVisitorPass.
+With the launch of the SEA Visitor Pass program that provides access to the post-security side of the airport for people who aren't flying, we have a few good ideas on what to do.

 Just like ZacharyCohn (@ZacharyCohn) did: